accelerated-text/accelerated-text/docs/data-enrichment.md

 # Purpose
-Raw data can not always be presented in text as is.
+Raw data cannot always be presented in text as is.
 Numbers might need some formatting, names need cleaning or normalization.
-With Data Enrichment component a set of data transformation functions can be defined.
+With Data Enrichment component, a set of data transformation functions can be defined.
 They will modify the raw data before sending it to the text generation component.

 Let's say we have accounting data like this